alterNERDtive/VoiceAttack-profiles/docs/installing.md

 more elegantly!
 More on this [later on](general.md#settings).

-After adding the startup command you will have to right click VoiceAttack’s title bar and choose “Reload Active Profile” or restart VoiceAttack to it executed for the first time.
+After adding the startup command you will have to right click VoiceAttack’s title bar and choose “Reload Active Profile” or restart VoiceAttack to see it executed for the first time.

 ### Option 2: Use the Profile Example